NaughtyChas/ENGG1340-GP/README.md

 **Final Score Calculation**
 Including the number of parcels delivered, the number of levels cleared, the time taken to clear the level, and so on (optional factor: the number of optimal paths).

+### Tips for Playing the Game
+  - **Route Planning**: Before starting to move, take a moment to scan the entire map.
+Identify the locations of supply stations, speed bumps, obstacles, packages, and the exit.
+Try to plan a route that minimizes the number of steps, especially when passing through speed bumps, as they double your stamina consumption per step.
+  - **Stamina Management**: Don't rush to pick up all the packages at once.
+Calculate how much stamina you'll need to reach the delivery locations and the exit.
+It might be more beneficial to pick up packages in batches, especially if there are supply stations on the way.
+  - **Use Supply Stations Wisely**: When you're near a supply station, make sure to stop and recharge your stamina.
+If you're low on stamina and have a long way to go, it's worth the detour to visit a supply station to avoid running out of stamina prematurely.
+  - **Difficulty Selection**: If you're new to the game, start with the "easy" mode to get familiar with the mechanics and the map layout.
+As you gain more experience, you can gradually increase the difficulty for a more challenging experience.
+  - **Experiment with Different Strategies**: Don't be afraid to try different approaches, such as picking up packages in a different order or taking alternative routes.
+Sometimes, a less obvious path might save you more stamina in the long run.

 ## CODING IMPLEMENTATIONS ##